pantheon-systems/customer-secrets-php-sdk/docs/wordpress-example.md

     - Sender email address should be a Verified Sender
     - Outgoing Mail Server Hostname is `smtp.sendgrid.net`
-    - Use a dumb value (i.e. not your real value) in the API Key field (we will override this later using a custom plugin)
+    - Use a dummy value (i.e. not your real value) in the API Key field (we will override this later using a custom plugin)
     - Sending a Test email won't work initially because you didn't use the right API Key.

 1) Create a new plugin and register a `plugins_loaded` action.
 This code will initially look like this: